 offered Recommendations concerning improvements to the Review process itself.

-In conducting its review, ATRT2 engaged an Independent Expert, InterConnect Communications (ICC), to provide analysis and recommendations concerning the GNSO Policy Development Process (PDP).
-ICC’s final report (attached as Appendix A) helped inform the ATRT2’s understanding of this important aspect of bottom up, multistakeholder governance.
+In conducting its review, ATRT2 engaged an Independent Expert, InterConnect Communications (ICC), to provide analysis and recommendations concerning the Generic Names Supporting Organization (GNSO) Policy Development Process (PDP).
+ICC’s final report (attached as Appendix A) helped inform ATRT2’s understanding of this important aspect of bottom up, multistakeholder governance.
 For clarity, the ICANN Board is required to act only on Recommendations offered by ATRT2.

 ATRT2 OBSERVATIONS